 Parts and Diagram of Cam and Follower

-The part of cam-follower can vary due to the fact that there are various types out there.
-So, below this article, we’ve explained the various types of cam and follower is explained with their various parts mentioned.
+The part of the cam follower can vary due to the fact that there are various types out there.
+So, below this article, we’ve explained the various types of cams and followers with their various parts mentioned.

 Cam-Follower Terminology

-Terms like base circle, prime circle, pressure angle need to be understood when discussing cam follower mechanism.
-Well, below are cam-follower term you should know:
+Terms like base circle, prime circle, and pressure angle need to be understood when discussing cam follower mechanisms.
+Well, below are cam-follower terms you should know:

 - Cam Profile – It is the surface area where a cam and follower touch.